andykessler/LudumDare40/README.md

 # Configuration Changes

-I will soon be releasing a patch for any bugs discovered while testing, as well as a configurable settings for the game so you can run with different amounts of players, balls, chasers, and their various speeds.
+I will soon be releasing a patch for any bugs discovered while testing, as well as a configurable settings for the game so you can run with different amounts of carriers, balls, hunters, and their various speeds.
 There are various tunings you can do to units to creates interesting behaviors that will be fun to experiment with!
 I will publish that after I get some much needed sleep.

 # Future

-Following this update will come some of the more "nice-to-have" features that we thought of but never got time to implement.
+Following this update will come some of the more "nice-to-have" features that were thought of but never got time to implement.
 One of these includes a healthy dose of refactoring in order to prepare for network behavior scripts.
 The full list of these future features are listed on the project's Trello board.